-At Bridgewater Park we believe in early identification of special educational needs.
-Every child’s attainment will be assessed on entry to school so that the foundations during the child’s pre-school years can be built on.
+At Bridgewater Park, we believe in early identification of special educational needs which is done through a variety of SEND specific screening tools and procedures in place for staff to raise concerns at the earliest stage.
+It is vital that we are able to build on what the children already know and so every child’s attainment will be assessed on entry to school so that the foundations during the child’s pre-school years can be built on.
 If a child has already been identified as having a special educational need in their Early Years setting, then the class teacher and SENDCO will use this information to:

 - Provide starting points for the development of an appropriate curriculum

 - Identify the correct provision and support for a child

 - Use assessment processes to identify any learning difficulties